conda/conda-plugin-template/tutorials/subcommands/rust/README.md

 ## Packaging the custom subcommand using `pyproject.toml`

-In order to install the `conda multiply` subcommand we will need to configure a Python build system.
-You can either use the [PEP 621][pep 621] compliant `pyproject.toml` or alternatively `setup.py` can be used (not shown in this tutorial).
+In order to install the `conda multiply` subcommand, we will need to configure a Python build system.
+You can either use the [PEP 621][pep 621]-compliant `pyproject.toml` or alternatively `setup.py` can be used (not shown in this tutorial).

 Since [Maturin][maturin] is a dependency, it will need to be listed in the `pyproject.toml` file under the `[project]` section: